 If you have been accused of or charged with the crime of sexual assault, seek advice and assistance from a competent legal representative.
 ASUM Legal Services represents students charged with misdemeanors.
 This includes some types of sexual assaults.
 ASUM Legal Services does not represent students charged with felonies.
 If Legal Services determines that they cannot represent you, they will refer you to the public defender's office or to a private attorney.
 If you wish to use ASUM Legal Services, you must first schedule an intake appointment by calling 406-243-6213.

-When it appears that a student may have committed an act of general sexual misconduct in violation of The University of Montana's Student Conduct Code, a University official designated by the Vice President for Student Affairs investigates the incident.
+When it appears that a student may have committed an act of sexual misconduct in violation of University policy, the Title IX Coordinator or a designee investigates the incident in accordance with the University's discrimination grievance procedure.
+You will be notified of the accusations against you and provided with the opportunity to respond.
 The official conducting the investigation will explain the procedures, and your rights and options.
-If you are accused of violating Student Conduct Code, you may seek legal representation.
+If you are accused of violating University policy, you may seek legal representation.
 ASUM Legal Services does not represent students charged with Student Conduct Code violations.
 However, upon request a representative from Legal Services will meet with you briefly to describe the University's procedure for handling allegations of such violations.
 In a serious situation, Legal Services may refer you to private counsel.

 In addition, you may wish to use Counseling Services at Curry Health Center, 406-243-4711 (M-F: 8 a.m. – 5 p.m.).